 Fort Klamath Museum, just south of Crater Lake National Park, is located at the first military post in the region (1863).
 Here you can learn the history and see the grave sites of Modoc Chief Captain Jack, and three of his warriors who fought off the US Army in the most expensive campaign in the West – the Modoc Indian War of 1872-1873.

 The history of the Tulelake Basin and Butte Valley can be discovered just minutes across the California border in the Tulelake Museum of Local History.
-There you will learn about the Tulelake Internment Camp where thousands of Japanese-American citizens were forced to live during WW II.
+There you will learn about the Tulelake Segregation Center where thousands of Japanese-American citizens were forced to live during WWII.

 Any visit to this region should include a drive on the Volcanic Legacy Scenic Byway All American Road.
 Years ago it was singled out by Oregon for its jaw-dropping beauty.
 The federal government concurred and in 1999 it was named an All American Road, America’s highest honor for a scenic drive.
 The Byway extends from Crater Lake to the Lava Beds National Monument, which offers more than 450 lava tube caves – the greatest concentration in North America!

-The Byway also provides views of Klamath Lake and the Upper Klamath Wildlife Refuge.
-Klamath Lake is the largest body of fresh water west of the Rockies, covering 133 square miles.
-The lake and the refuge are situated in the heart of the Pacific Flyway, which attracts more than 350 species of birds including sandhill cranes, pelicans and bald eagles.
+The Byway also provides views of Upper Klamath Lake and the Klamath National Wildlife Refuge.
+Upper Klamath Lake is the largest body of fresh water west of the Rockies, covering 133 square miles.
+The lake and the refuge are situated in the heart of the Pacific Flyway, which attracts more than 350 species of birds including sandhill cranes, pelicans, many ducks, hawks, and the largest concentration of wintering bald eagles in the lower 48 states.
 During peak migration more than a million birds pass through the area.